smlhelp/book/docs/concepts/control-flow/cps.md

 ## Conclusions

 In this section, we explored the idea of continuation passing style, which lets us phrase the control flow of our functions in a more explicit manner, granting us more versatility in our implementation.
 We saw how CPS functions can be viewed as simply a more advanced form of accumulation, as well as how having multiple continuations (corresponding to success and failure cases) allows us to explore expansive trees of binary choices to find solutions. -->

+[^1]: In fact, it is [_alpha equivalent!_](https://en.wikipedia.org/wiki/Lambda_calculus#Alpha_equivalence)
+[^2]: Though perhaps we should not be, until we write a full inductive proof of correctness!
+[^3]: Otherwise, you should be quite concerned about the competency of the author, and you would probably be better off reading a different help site.